Moving from children’s to adult audiology

 During office hours (8.30am to 4pm Monday-Friday), please call us on 0300 303 8640 or email us at dhc.audiologyenquiries@nhs.net.

-Out of hours, please seek urgent help through A&E’s on-call Ear, Nost and Throat service.
+Out of hours, please seek emergency help through your local Emergency Department's on-call Ear, Nose and Throat (ENT) Service.